wstolk/terraform-demo/README.md

 # Terraform demo with AWS

-This is a demo for an internal presentation about how to work with Terraform to write configuration files to provision infrastructure (IaaS).
+This is a demo for an internal presentation about how to work with Terraform to write configuration files to provision infrastructure (IaC).

 The demo showcases a couple of the main principles of Terraform: